 Unstable Media

-As the introduction mentions, we are immersed in a digital age where technology and information mediate most of our interactions.
+We are immersed in a digital age where technology and information mediate many of our interactions.
 Artistic practice has not been immune to this.
 Around 1984, there was a pivotal point where artistic practice moved from a primarily analog to a predominantly digital practice (Moller Hansen 2023).
-The digital practice involves using computers but, more generally, using so-called unstable media.
+The digital practice involves using computers and?, more generally, using so-called unstable media.

 This chapter will briefly summarize and define what I mean by unstable media and related terms.

 Broadly speaking, “Unstable Media Art” describes a category of contemporary art that incorporates technology and digital media as integral components of artwork.
-Following the Unstable Media Manifesto (V2_ 1987), a first define unstable media as follows:
+Following the Unstable Media Manifesto (V2_ 1987), I first define unstable media as follows:

 Unstable media is “…all media which makes use of electronic waves and frequencies, such as engines, sound, light, video, computers, and sound.
 Instability is inherent to these media.